Plays

 Jake: But have you been back?

-Charlie: I’m not too smart, but I’m not too stupid either, hoping she’ll give me a chance, that they will give me a chance, time, to be reckoned with.
+Charlie: I’m not too smart, but I’m not too stupid either, hoping she’ll give me a chance, that they will give me a chance, time, to be reckoned with!

-Jake: You didn’t have to.
-One always guesses, mostly everything.
+Jake: Nobody.
+One always guesses… mostly everything.

 Charlie: I fought…